sourcekris/gif-test/README.md

 Features todo will be tracked in Github issues but vaguely:

-- Support writing a corrected GIF file to disk
 - Support validation of other block types (other than just Graphics)
 - Support other validations (to be researched)